+Term Definition

-Term Definition 9 ( ) The office that conducts eligibility hearings on behalf of the AHCCCS Administration.
+Office of Administrative Hearings (OAH) The office that conducts eligibility hearings

+on behalf of the AHCCCS Administration.

 The office that conducts eligibility hearings on behalf of the Department of Economic Security Family Assistance Administration (DES/FAA). · A request that the appeal be rescheduled until a later date.